th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/codec.md

       rejectUnexpectedFields: true
       treatSimpleValuesAsStrings: false
 ```

-This configuration is a general way for deploying components in th2.
-It contains box configuration, pins descriptions and other common parameters for a box.

-Config file can be divided into several blocks (mandatory sections are in bold):

-- **apiVersion**:  API Kubernetes version used to create an object, the only available value - `th2.exactpro.com/v1`;

-- **kind**: kind of the created object, possible values - `Th2Box`, `Th2CoreBox`, `Th2Estore`, `Th2Mstore`, `Th2Dictionary`;

-- **metadata**: (name, UID and optional field namespace).
-Should be equal to the file name;

-- **spec**: required object state; here image-name and image-version specified (including versions), type, custom-config (component-specific set of parameters), pins (to communicate with other boxes);

-- **extended-settings: service**: (here we specify whether the object is available for other components), envVariables (environment variables of pod deployment),  resources (amount of resources available for a Pod), etc.

-There can be many such blocks in the configuration file.

 ### Required pins and links
 The `codec` has four types of pins: stream encode, stream decode, general encode, general decode.